colinschepers/colinschepers.github.io/_posts/2019-12-02-tictactoe.markdown

 layout: post
 title:  "It always starts with a game of Tic-tac-toe..."
 date:   2019-12-02 18:01:35 +0100
-categories: [AI, Games, JavaScript]
+categories: [AI, Algorithms, Games, JavaScript]
-tags: [AI, Games, MCTS, Tic-tac-toe, JavaScript, p5.js]
+tags: [AI, Algorithms, Games, MCTS, Tic-tac-toe, JavaScript, p5.js]
 ---
 Who doesn't know the game of Tic-tac-toe [1]?
 This time you are floating in space and need to play the game to survive.
 Enjoy this simple but interesting game while being treated with awesome visual effects.